 At present, Room 247 in City Hall has been outfitted for in-person staff meetings.
 A potential venue for hybrid meetings, the room has the capability to incorporate use of a meeting room computer, and a mounted camera.
-If the strategy is approved, throughout Q4 2021 Office of the City Clerk staff will work with their respective committees to determine whether their committees wish to pursue a hybrid model.
+If the strategy is approved, throughout Q1 2022 Office of the City Clerk staff will work with their respective committees to determine whether their committees wish to pursue a hybrid model.
 A decision to pursue a hybrid model will require a majority vote of the committee.
-If they are to resume, only six members will be able to participate in person, and masks must be worn at all times when in the building and throughout their committee meetings.
+If they are to resume, only six members will be able to participate in person (with one Clerk to make seven total), and masks must be worn at all times when in the building and throughout their committee meetings.